AlibabaPAI/llumnix/README.md

 - *Low latency*
   - **Reduced time-to-first-token** (TTFT) and queuing delays with less memory fragmentation
   - **Reduced time-between-tokens** (TBT) and preemption stalls with better load balancing
+- *High throughput*
-- *High throughput* with integration with state-of-the-art inference engines
+  - Integration with state-of-the-art inference engines
+  - Support for techniques like prefill-decoding disaggregation

 Llumnix achieves this with:

 - Dynamic, fine-grained, KV-cache-aware scheduling
 - Continuous **rescheduling** across instances
   - Enabled by a KV cache migration mechanism with near-zero overhead
-  - Exploited for continuous load balancing and de-fragmentation
+  - Exploited for continuous load balancing, de-fragmentation, and prefill-decoding disaggregation

 Llumnix is easy to use with: